 Start Well, Live Well, Age Well is the name of Salford's Locality Plan and is the ‘blueprint’ for Salford’s health and social care.
 It explains how the CCG and other NHS providers and commissioners; Salford City Council and voluntary and community sector will build on what is already in place so services work better and cost less.

 START WELL: Ensure all children have the best start in life and continue to develop well during their early years

 LIVE WELL: Local residents achieve and maintain a sense of wellbeing by leading a healthy lifestyle supported by resilient communities

 AGE WELL: All local residents can access quality health and social care and use it appropriately

-An independent evaluation into the Third Sector Fund grants programme, undertaken by CLES and VSNW during the summer of 2016, demonstrated a whopping return on investment of £1: £7.04 Read the full report.
+An independent evaluation into the Third Sector Fund grants programme, undertaken by CLES of the financial year 2018/19, demonstrated a whopping return on investment of £1: £17.74 Read the full report.

 Dr Tom Tasker, chair of NHS Salford CCG said: "NHS Salford CCG are pleased to be able to continue with our significant investment in Salford’s voluntary, community and social enterprise (VCSE) sector.
 The sector makes a significant contribution to addressing local health and wellbeing needs, supporting individuals, families and communities.
 The main aim of the Third Sector Fund is to enable Salford CVS to use their position in the city to reach voluntary organisations, community groups and social enterprises across Salford.
 The fund provides access to investment opportunities, to support localised activity and help address some of the key health priorities in Salford supporting delivery of the locality plan.
 In addition to this the programme will support the sector in developing responses that encourage individuals to start to think about their health differently, encouraging individuals and communities to consider how we can all build wellbeing into our daily lives.”